top of page

 1286-1308: The Rise and Fall of Giants.

-This window in time saw some big changes in the world, including but not limited to the foundation of the Ottoman Empire (which would last until after World War I in the 20th century and was one of the major key players in worldwide history).
-In this time frame, the Ottoman Empire would also win Byzantine and expand further.
+We start with the foundation of the Ottoman Empire (which would last until after World War I in the 20th century and was one of the major key players in worldwide history).
+In this time frame, the Ottoman Empire would also win major battles against the Byzantine Empire and expand further: in summary, one major world-wide key player is getting exchanged by another in power.

-Another huge historical shift was the fall of the last two Crusader states – states established as Roman Catholic strongholds in the region of Jerusalem in the First Crusade.
 In this time frame, the County of Tripoli and the Kingdom of Jerusalem fell to Egypt, which effectively ended the striving to recover the “Holy Land” from the Christian side.
-While other crusades did happen eventually, they had different goals than getting back land, so this era of history ended for good.
+While other crusades did happen eventually, they had different goals than getting back the land of/around Jerusalem, so this era of history ended for good.

 We also see the end of the Canmore Dynasty in Scotland and its dependence on England until 1314, as well as the first Scottish War of Independence.
 The King of Germany was elected and the Arpad Dynasty in Hungary died.
 Countries were formed: the Lan Na kingdom, the Kutai Kartanegara Sultanate (that existed until 1949, when it became part of Indonesia), the Old Swiss Confederation (precursor to modern-day Switzerland), and the Majapahit kingdom (one of the greatest and most powerful empires in Indonesian and Southeast Asian history).